James Arax | Founder of TaichiFlow Barcelona

 James Arax

 My name is James Arax.
 I am the creator of TaichiFlow.
 For over twenty years, I have practiced both painting and Tai Chi Chuan.
-Over time, I came to see that these two disciplines share a common ground: they both teach an art of time.
-In both, gesture does not begin with force or control.
+These two disciplines share a common ground: in both, gesture does not begin with force or control.
 It emerges from within, until intention, breath, attention, and movement align.

 Painting